 Q: If I apply for FERS Disability Retirement and I get terminated before my retirement is resolved, am I still able to apply for disability retirement?

 A: Yes!
-You would still be able to apply for Federal Disability Retirement because you have 1 year from your date of separation to submit an application.
+It would still be your right to apply for Federal Disability Retirement because you have 1 year from your date of separation to submit an application.
 This is an extremely strict deadline, so make sure you are aware of your date of separation and apply in a timely fashion.
 Our law firm is designed to help federal employees gather all the necessary medical documents and build a compelling legal argument to submit to the OPM (Office of Personnel Management).

 Q: How is the FERS High 3 Average calculated?